-- (a) the National Assembly meets to elect the President, or the Speaker or Deputy Speaker of the Assembly; - (b) the National Council of Provinces meets to elect its Chairperson or a Deputy Chairperson; or - (c) a provincial legislature meets to elect the Premier of the province or the Speaker or Deputy Speaker of the legislature.
+- b. the National Council of Provinces meets to elect its Chairperson or a Deputy Chairperson; or ; - c. a provincial legislature meets to elect the Premier of the province or the Speaker or Deputy Speaker of the legislature.

-2 Nominations
+2. Nominations

 The person presiding at a meeting to which this Schedule applies must call for the nomination of candidates at the meeting.